Skip to main content Skip to navigation

 }

-For more detail on this pseudo-content technique, I recommend Adrian Roselli's excellent article on tweaking text level styles.
+For more detail on this pseudo-content technique, take a look at Adrian Roselli's 2017 article on tweaking text level styles.

 With all that done, my HTML will now look like this: